 Mount Cook National Park

-Similar in a sense to staying at the Chateau Tongariro, when you’re in the Hermitage Hotel at Mt Cook you’re right in the heart of a World Heritage national park with awesome tracks right out your door.
-The big difference here is that you’re looking right up at the highest peaks in the Southern Alps, including of course Aoraki Mt Cook.
+Similar in a sense to staying in the National Park region, when you’re in the Hermitage Hotel at Mt Cook you’re right in the heart of a World Heritage national park with awesome tracks right out your door.
+The big difference here is that you’re looking up at the highest peaks in the Southern Alps, including of course Aoraki Mt Cook.
 The glacial landscape is all around above and around you.
 Our favourite Mt Cook winter walks are the Kea Point track and the Hooker Valley, super scenic, great tracks and really easy to get to.

 Queenstown winter walks

 Being a ski resort, the temperatures do drop here in winter, but the town itself is not covered in snow all winter, in fact, snowfalls right down to town level are quite rare and celebrated events.
 This is great for walkers, as Queenstown has an array of tracks close to town which are really easy to get to (no car required for many of them) and the snow on the mountains and crisp winter air add to the exuberance.
-Our favourites are the Queenstown Hill Time Walk, Queenstown Gardens and Frankton Arm track and the Ben Lomond walk from the top of the Gondola.
+Our favourites are the Queenstown Hill Time Walk, Queenstown Gardens and the Frankton Arm Walkway.

 See more about our favourite New Zealand short walks here, most of which are accessible all year round.